MileHacker Logo

 • Opportunities for real local interaction.

-• Less crowded experience compared to central tourist areas.
+• Less crowded experience compared to the central area tourist areas.

 Traveler Insight

-Puente Alto is a fantastic base for those seeking an authentic Chilean experience coupled with access to both city sights and Andean adventures.
+Puente Alto is a fantastic base for those seeking an authentic Chilean experience coupled with access to the two city sights and Andean adventures.
 It represents excellent value.

 Planning Your Stay in Puente Alto